quanvu0996/quanvu0996.github.io/_publications/2024-12-26_baloo_frenz_study.md

 date: "2024-12-26"
 venue: "psyarxiv"
 paperurl: "10.31234/osf.io/a9bmw"
-citation: 'Quan, Vu H., and Kimi Doan.
+citation: "Quan, Vu H., and Kimi Doan.
 2024.
-“Effects of Baloo Living Weighted Blanket and Frenz Brainband Auditory Therapy on Sleep Quality, Recovery and Readiness: A Randomized Controlled Study.”
+Effects of Baloo Living Weighted Blanket and Frenz Brainband Auditory Therapy on Sleep Quality, Recovery and Readiness: A Randomized Controlled Study.
 PsyArXiv.
-December 25. doi:10.31234/osf.io/a9bmw.'
+December 25. doi:10.31234/osf.io/a9bmw."
 ---

 **Purpose**: This study explores non-pharmacological interventions aimed at improving sleep quality and reducing anxiety, focusing on the use of Baloo weighted blankets, both alone and in combination with Frenz auditory cognitive behavioral therapy (CBT-i), as alternatives to medication for sleep disorders such as insomnia, poor sleep recovery, and anxiety-related disturbances. <br>